 United Kingdom has large number of magnificent and historically very interesting church buildings and the selection of few best ones leads to very subjective results.

-Canterbury Cathedral - England, Kent.
-Enormous, richly decorated and historically important cathedral, rebuilt numerous times since circa 740, today mainly in Gothic style.
+- Canterbury Cathedral - England, Kent.
+Enormous, richly decorated and historically important cathedral, rebuilt numerous times since around 740, today mainly in Gothic style.
 One of the earliest representatives of Gothic style in England.

-Westminster Abbey - England, Greater London.
+- Westminster Abbey - England, Greater London.
 Royal church of United Kingdom with numerous art values.
-Built in 1245 – circa 1745, mainly in Gothic style.
+Built in 1245 – roughly 1745, mainly in Gothic style.
 One of the earliest representatives of Gothic architecture in England.

-Broch of Mousa - Scotland, Shetland Islands.
+- Broch of Mousa - Scotland, Shetland Islands.
 The best example of broch – prehistoric dry stone tower, great achievement of ancient constructors.
-Possibly the best preserved prehistoric structure in Europe, built circa 100 BC.
+Possibly the best preserved prehistoric structure in Europe, built sometimes around 100 BC.
 Conical tower is 13 m high, has preserved intramural stair.

 Ancient burials and megaliths

-Callanish Standing Stones - Scotland, Na h-Eileanan Siar (Outer Hebrides).
-One of the most impressive arrangements of standing stones, circa 2900 – 2600 BC.
+- Callanish Standing Stones - Scotland, Na h-Eileanan Siar (Outer Hebrides).
+One of the most impressive arrangements of standing stones, around 2900 – 2600 BC.

-La Hougue Bie - Jersey.
+- La Hougue Bie - Jersey.
 One of the most impressive passage graves with a 20 metres long chamber, under a 12 metres high earthen mound.
-Developed circa 3500 BC.
+Developed around 3500 BC.

-Stonehenge - England, Wiltshire.
+- Stonehenge - England, Wiltshire.
 One of the most popular archaeological monuments worldwide.
-Consists of a group of large standing stones in a circular setting, erected circa 2500 BC (?).
+Consists of a group of large standing stones in a circular setting, erected around 2500 BC (?).
 Located in the middle of dense complex of archaeological monuments.